nh-server/switch-guide/docs/extras/updating.md

 If there is a line of white text saying `Found pkg1 ('XXXXXXXXXXXXXX').`, X being any number, this is most likely due to an incompatible version of hekate being installed.
 Even if you're sure you've updated hekate, re-update to the latest available version.
 The pkg1 ID is the ID of the installed firmware version, if the pkg1 field is empty or contains scrambled text, please ask for assistance in `#switch-assistance-1` or `#switch-assistance-2` in the [NH Discord server](https://discord.gg/C29hYvh).

+### Gamecards don't work after updating my firmware

+Please unfold the `Legacy information` section at the bottom of this page and see if that resolves your issues.

+### Still running into issues?

+If you still run into issues at this point, please ask for assistance in `#switch-assistance-1` or `#switch-assistance-2` in the [NH Discord server](https://discord.gg/C29hYvh)

 :::: details Legacy information {closed}

 ::: warning

-**Updating from below Atmosphère 1.0.0**
+#### **Updating from below Atmosphère 1.0.0**

 If you update from below Atmosphère 1.0.0, there are additional steps to follow.
 You will have to delete the `sept` folder from your microSD, delete `fusee-secondary.bin` from your `atmosphere` folder and update your hekate config file: <a href="/files/emu/hekate_ipl.ini" download>hekate_ipl.ini</a> in the `bootloader` folder.

 :::

+#### **Gamecard reader firmware**

-In addition, updating to or past some firmwares update the gamecard firmware.
-Reference the table below for information about these.
+In addition, updating to or past some firmwares update the firmware of the gamecard reader of your Switch.
+Refer to the table below for information about which firmware updates updated the firmware of the gamecard reader.

 | Updating from                        | Updating towards                              | Updates gamecard firmware |
 | ------------------------------------ | --------------------------------------------- | ------------------------- |